From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budget and learned what it takes to produce conversions and value.

 This isn't to say audience research and targeting is going away.
 There will always be targeting options that can be manipulated within ad campaigns to squeeze a little extra performance.

-The quality of your landing page will be a big factor in the success of your paid ad campaigns.
+The quality of your landing page will be a big factor in the success of your PPC campaigns.

-When our marketing firm takes on the management of a PPC advertising campaign, we start by looking over the landing pages to see if they follow best practices.
+When our PPC marketing services are brought in for the management of a pay-per-click campaign, we start by looking over the landing pages to see if they follow best practices.
 Here are some of the account performance factors we look for in this PPC audit:

 There are so many factors that come into the design and development of a quality landing page.

-Please, don't spend money on paid ads until you have a landing page that follows best practices!
+Please, don't spend money on PPC ads until you have a landing page that follows best practices!

 Ideally, you should never consider your landing page to be finished.
 Try running A/B testing every few months to continue refining your sales pitch.